phytonics/stellar/docs/stellar/dwarves/binary_white_dwarf.md

 (image placeholder)

-As gas particles in the swirling disk collide, they will lose energy and be unable to sustain their existing orbital position, falling slowly towards the white dwarf until they fall onto the surface.
+As gas particles in the swirling disk collide, they will lose energy and be unable to sustain their existing orbital position, falling towards the white dwarf's surface.
+As the gas falls, it heats up -- so hot that it begins to radiate with peak wavelengths in visible and even ultraviolet and X-ray ranges, radiating light that outshines the white dwarf itself.

 ## Gas Buildup, Novas and Supernovas